 - Honeycrisp

-I prefer to use a 9" pie dish with fluted edges since it's the perfect size and it creates a beautiful presentation at serving time.
+I prefer to use a 9" pie dish with fluted edges since it's just the right size and it creates a beautiful presentation at serving time.

-It's so easy.
-This recipe is the best apple cake ever!
-It's an all in one apple cake that's a delicious way to enjoy a dessert that's scratch-made using fresh apples.
+It's an all-in-one apple cake that's a delicious way to enjoy a dessert that's scratch-made using fresh apples, but you leave the peels on the apples so there's no fuss.

-The apple cake is incredibly moist and the sugars combine with the butter to create a top "crust" that is just slightly crunchy when it's hot out of the oven.
+The apple cake is incredibly moist and the sugars combine with the butter to create a top "crust" that is just slightly crunchy when it's hot from the oven.

 This is my go-to apple dessert, especially when I'm short on time.